Masterminds/sprig/README.md

 - wrap: Wrap text at the given column count
 - wrapWith: Wrap text at the given column count, and with the given string for a line terminator: `wrap 50 "\n\t" $string`
-- contains: strings.Contains, but with the arguments switched: `contains substr str`.
+- contains: strings.Contains, but with the arguments switched: `contains "cat" "uncatch"`.
 (This simplifies common pipelines)
+- hasPrefix: strings.hasPrefix, but with the arguments switched: `hasPrefix "cat" "catch"`.
+- hasSuffix: strings.hasSuffix, but with the arguments switched: `hasSuffix "cat" "ducat"`.
 - quote: Wrap strings in double quotes. `quote "a" "b"` returns `"a" "b"`
 - squote: Wrap strings in single quotes.